camaraproject/Governance/ProjectStructureAndRoles.md

 3 This Contributor shall create a fork (if necessary), shall create a new branch, and shall copy the branch link into the issue.
 For the naming of the branch a clear and concrete description shall be used.

-Now he can work on the solution and add commits to the branch.
-If he’s done with the work the Contributor shall create a pull request, copy the pull request link into the issue and vice versa and add the commits to the pull request.
+Now they can work on the solution and add commits to the branch.
+If they are done with the work the Contributor shall create a pull request, refer the addressed issue(s) in the pull request description and add the commits to the pull request.
 For the naming of the pull request a clear and concrete description shall be used.

 4 The Contributor now shall invite other Sub Project Contributors to review the pull request.
 He shall invite at least 2 Maintainers from different companies and all Codeowners of the Sub Project.
 Only the initial Contributor should edit a pull request in review (he is responsible to react on comments) or allow other Contributors explicitly to commit into the pull request.